-This amendment ensures that public bodies move beyond being aware of care-experienced young people's needs to taking reasonable and practical steps to prevent harm caused by their policies.
+This amendment ensures that public bodies move beyond being merely aware of care-experienced young people's needs to taking reasonable and practical steps to prevent harm caused by their policies.
 It complements the cultural aims of the Bill by providing a clear framework for shared action and accountability.
+By requiring active consideration of how decisions affect care-experienced people, it will amplify their voices, strengthen collaboration, and provide a mechanism to break down silo working across education, health, housing, and social care.